CloudCredo/cassandra_chastity/README.md

 An authentication and authorisation implementation for [Cassandra] [1] for use with [CloudFoundry] [2].

-This Jar must be used in  conjunction with [vcap_cassandra] [3] or with a services that set the CF_USER and CF_PASSWORD system variables.
+This Jar must be used in  conjunction with [vcap_cassandra] [3] or with a service that set the CF_USER and CF_PASSWORD system variables.

 ## Usage